If we consider a startup to be a plant and the entrepreneur to be a farmer, the idea is the seed.

 - Get the business started and begin operations

 Sources Of Pre-Seed Funds

-Usually, a lot of the entrepreneurs are lucky enough either to bootstrap their startup or to raise pre-seed from their family, friends, and some fools.
+Usually, a lot of entrepreneurs are lucky enough either to bootstrap their startup or to raise pre-seed from their family, friends, and some fools.
 Some also get some high net-worth partners on board and share the equity with them to get the business started.

 Besides these sources, here are some other common and uncommon sources of pre-seed capital –

 - Debt Financing: Taking personal loans from the bank and other financial institutions.

 - Pitch Competitions: Participating in pitch competitions where you have a limited time to present your business idea in front of an audience and a jury.

 - Startup Incubators: Taking the help of (government and private) collaborative programs designed to help startups develop during its initial in return for some equity or interest on the debt.